OpenSCAP/openscap-daemon/README.md

 ## Example Use-Cases

+### Scan a container or container image on Atomic Host
+Atomic host can use the functionality in OpenSCAP-Daemon to perform vulnerability scans of containers and container images using the `atomic scan` command.

+To use this functionality, install atomic.
+Then install openscap-daemon either in standalone mode or as a SPC container image.
+When the daemon is running the `atomic scan` functionality is available.

+### Scan all containers or all contaner images on Atomic Host
+The `atomic scan` command has command-line arguments --images, --containers and --all that scan all images, all container and everything respectively.

 ### Scan local machine every day at 1:00 AM UTC
 OpenSCAP-daemon thinks in terms of tasks.
 Let us first define the task we want to perform: